Sony Alpha a6600 Review:

 Image quality is useless if your pictures are blurry, of course!

-Fortunately, the A6600 also offers autofocus performance that is competitive with that of its full-frame siblings.
+Fortunately, the A6600 also offers competitive autofocus performance with its full-frame siblings.

 However, I took some time to adjust to its AF system because I thought the interface for controlling focus points was a little confusing, and the best feature—Real-Time Tracking AF—took some time.